 And then have your toddler hold them up and say “Baaa”!

 And of course, once they are made, you can then play with them!
 DIY dress-ups!
 Actually that’s why we made two – so that the girls can role play being a mother ewe and baby lamb for a bit of imaginative farmyard animal play.
-(We already have a set of DIY zoo animal masks, and I have a funny feeling that I may be coaxed into making a few other animal ones as well…)
+(We already have a set of DIY zoo animal masks, and I have a funny feeling that I may be coaxed into making a few other farm animal ones as well…)

 We made our sheep masks around the time of Chinese New Year (for the Year of the Sheep), but you could also make them for Spring or Christmas nativity, or any time of year really!